Thomas-Walker-Lynch/project-enviroment/README.md

 2. resources
 3. tools

-We have various places where we might put code:
+We have various places where we might put code that we need in a program:

 1. in the system
 2. in the developer's user directory
-3. in a project environment directory
+3. in a project ensemble
 4. in a project's home directory.

-It is hard to give these one word short names because the term ‘project’ appears in two places, and because the term ‘environment’ already has overloaded meaning.
-We will resolve this problem by using a couple of two word short names:
+We shorten these to

 1. system
 2. user
-3. project environment
+3. ensemble
-4. project home
+4. project

 Now combining our code and locations into one list:

 1. source
-   1. project home
+   1. project
 2. resources
    1. system
    2. user
-   3. project environment
+   3. ensemble
 3. tools
    1. system
    2. user
-   3. project environment
+   3. ensemble

-So there is only one place we will find the application source code that we are developing, and that is under the project home directory.
-Resources that we may need in order to compile our code will be found either in the system, the user directory, or in the project environment.
+So there is only one place we will find the application source code that we are developing, and that is under the project directory.
+Resources that we may need in order to compile our code will be found either in the system, the user directory, or in the ensemble.
 The same can be said for the tools we will use.

-Here is an example of what this looks like on disk:
+This is what my home directory looks like:

 ```
 /home/thomas/
   bin/
-    cargo/
+  Desktop/
+  Documents/
+  Downloads/
+  projects/
+    chessgame/
-    project_share/   <--- resources and tools under the user directory
+    share/      <--- place for resources and tools shared by all projects
         LICENSE
         README.md
         makefile-cc